Gonzalo Soriano

-Victoria de los Angeles, outstanding soprano and a great admirer of Soriano's talent, was a keen collaborator for both concerts and recordings.
-It is said that the dialogue between voice and piano achieved a perfect balance when these two artists performed together in works by Federico Mompou, Xavier Montsalvatge or Joaquin Turina.
+The soprano Victoria de los Angeles, an admirer of Soriano, was a collaborator for both concerts and recordings.
+The two performed in works written by Federico Mompou, Xavier Montsalvatge or Joaquin Turina.
 (20th Century Spanish Songs, Angel (S) 35775).
-Soriano is thought to have been one of the pianists best able to appreciate the talent of Montsalvatge and accept the challenge of interpreting some of his more difficult pieces.
-The composer wrote expressly for him, Sonatine pour Yvette being dedicated to the composer's daughter and premiered by Soriano (recorded by EMI / His Master's Voice, FALP 874).
-Other great composers like Mompou and Rodolfo Halffter also wrote works for Soriano - in Mompou's case, No. 9 of Cançons i Danses was dedicated to him.
+Soriano and Montsalvatge had a particularly close relationship: Montsalvatge wrote a piece expressly for Soriano, Sonatine pour Yvette, dedicated to the Montsalvatge's daughter and premiered by Soriano (recorded by EMI / His Master's Voice, FALP 874).
+Other composers like Mompou and Rodolfo Halffter also wrote works for Soriano - in Mompou's case, No. 9 of Cançons i Danses was dedicated to him.

 Soriano died suddenly from a stroke on 14 April 1972 at home in Madrid, with his latest recording, Granados' Twelve Dances (EMI-Odeon, J 063-10913) still in production - a work that had already won the Grand Prix du Disque de l'Académie française.
 Soriano left a large collection of performances and recordings, including de Falla's complete works for keyboard (His Master's Voice, 053-00731 and 063-01289).
 He was survived by his mother, Consuelo Simó and his partner, John Ross who, after Soriano's death, joined a religious order of Benedictine monks, remaining in retreat for 20 years before returning to his birthplace in Hawaii, where he resided in the city of Hilo until his death in 2013.